geerlingguy/mac-dev-playbook/README.md

 # Mac Development Ansible Playbook

-This set of playbooks is roughly based on [MWGriffin/ansible-playbooks](https://github.com/MWGriffin/ansible-playbooks), and installs and configures all the software I use on my Mac for web and software development, as well as my preferred settings for OS X. Some things in OS X are difficult to get scripted (notably, the Mac App Store in general), so I still have some manual installation steps, but at least it's all documented here.
+This set of playbooks was originally inspired by [MWGriffin/ansible-playbooks](https://github.com/MWGriffin/ansible-playbooks), but has since been heavily modified, and installs and configures most of the software I use on my Mac for web and software development, as well as my preferred settings for OS X and some of my development applications.
+Some things in OS X are difficult to get scripted (notably, the Mac App Store), so I still have some manual installation steps, but at least it's all documented here.

 This is a work in progress, and is mostly a means for me to document my current Mac's setup.
 I'll be adding settings and packages to this set of playbooks over time.

-**Caveat**: This set of playbooks is not meant to be an example of Ansible best practices.
-I just want to wrap my Mac's configuration in Ansible so I can quickly install all the available development tools I use and need for my development purposes.

 *See also*: